krrish94/krrish94.github.io/content/blog/gradschool-pick-school/index.md

 1. **Brand/ranking:** I have come to believe---over the years---that the ranking of the school does not significantly impact your eventual career trajectory.
 As rightly pointed out by [Danish](https://www.cs.cmu.edu/~ddanish/) and [Mansi](http://mgupta1410.github.io/) in [this blog post](https://latentfactors.blog/2020/12/06/university-rankings-for-phd-applications/), **"you are the driver of your PhD"**.
 All the above advisor/group factors applied, **your work speaks for you!** In some cases though, the _brand_ and/or _ranking_ of the school/group might help you.
 Particularly in communities where credentials are overvalued (such as when founding companies), being in a location that offers you geographical and/or networking advantages serves as a launchpad.
 2. **Geographic factors:** You might also want to consider geographic factors such as the distance from your home country/city, and the overall _likeability_ of the place.
 3. **n-body problems:** Occasionally, prospective students might need to solve n-body problems (i.e., figure things out with their partner/immediate family) -- an important personal life aspect often underlooked.
+E.g. if you're in a long-distance relationship, or you have close family that needs attending to, you might want to choose a school/advisor that offers you the flexibility to work remotely as often as needed.
+4. **Stress:** A lot of the above factors when added up with the weight of your graduate studies can impose a lot of stress.
+Avoid all avoidable stress.
+Pick schools/groups/advisors that will help you maintain a healthy work-life balance.

 ## A word of caution